Noir Verifier

 nargo buildThis will create a json file in hello/target/hello.json

-bb write_vk --scheme ultra_honk --oracle_hash keccak -b target/hello.json -o targetFinally, generate a smart contract from the verifying key using the garaga CLI.
+bb write_vk -s ultra_honk --oracle_hash keccak -b target/hello.json -o target/vkFinally, generate a smart contract from the verifying key using the garaga CLI.

 garaga gen --system ultra_keccak_zk_honk --vk target/vkThis will create a smart contract folder with the following structure.